kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-If we wanted to stay away from templates, we could pass a block to `respond_with`, similar to how we were doing it previously in **respond_to**:
+If we wanted to avoid templates, we could pass a block to `respond_with`, similar to how we were doing it previously in **respond_to**:

 ```ruby
 class ZombiesController < ApplicationController